 So here are a few reminders of common sense coping strategies; tips to make sure your degree final year ends on a positive note.

 The answer to any anxiety you feel shouldn’t be nights in the bar or those extra large bags of crisps and sweets.

-Find a way to offload stress that is both healthy and constructive.
+Find the way to offload stress that is both healthy and constructive.
 Find someone you can be honest with about your concerns or problems.

-It is good to talk things through and you may find many of your fears are common among your fellow college students facing exams, deadlines for assignments and job interviews.
+It is good to talk things through and you may find many of your fears are common among your fellow college <a

 Take time out to relax to complete degree final year

 Even under pressure to complete your studies, you need to make room for some relaxation.
 Again, not necessarily the local pub or supermarket aisles.

 Do some sport, go for walks or take a social trip out to the cinema for some escapism.

 Watch the pennies